How to engineer a quantum wavefunction

 \section{Abstract}

-In a conventional experiment, inductive inferences between source and target systems are typically justified with reference to a uniformity principle between systems of the same \emph{material type}.
-In an analogue quantum simulation, by contrast, scientists aim to learn about target quantum systems of one material type via an experiment on a source quantum system of a different material type.
-In this paper, we argue that such an inference can be justified by reference to the two quantum systems being of the same \emph{empirical type}.
+In a conventional experiment, scientists typically aim to learn about target systems by manipulating source systems of the same \emph{material type}.
+In an analogue quantum simulation, by contrast, scientists typically aim to learn about target quantum systems of one material type via an experiment on a source quantum system of a different material type.
+In this paper, we argue that such inferences can be justified by reference to source and target quantum systems being of the same \emph{empirical type}.
 We illustrate this novel experimental practice of \emph{wavefunction engineering} with reference to the example of Bose-Hubbard systems.